 Students are responsible for researching the requirements for any licensure in their state.
-Our Seattle MA Psychology program prepares students for the WA State Mental Health Counselor licensure process.
 Our Clinical Psychology program licenses students in most states that are not APA contingent for licensure.
 Our MA Counseling prepares students for multiple licenses.
 Please follow up with an admissions counselor for more information.

 What are the differences between MHC, LMFT, and LPCC licensure?